 Daily living - Activity 4: Washing and bathing

 Activity 4 considers a claimant’s ability to wash and bathe.
 ‘Washing’ means cleaning ones whole body, including removing dirt and sweat.
-‘Bathing’ means getting into and out of either a standard bath or shower.
+‘Bathing’ includes getting into or out of an unadapted bath or shower.
 Shower can include shower attachments for a bath.
 As with all the other activities, a claimant is to be assessed as satisfying a descriptor only if they can do so reliably.

 Descriptors